Data protection

 • Date and time of access;

-• Web pages accessed by the user’s system via our app, if additional data must be obtained from Community Connect Server
+• Websites that are accessed by the user’s system via our app, if additional data must be obtained from Community Connect Server

 Relevant legal bases for the processing of personal data

-• to ensure your safety and security, including reviewing user content, messages, and related metadata for violations of our Community Guidelines and our Terms of Use;
+• to ensure your safety and security, including reviewing user content, messages and associated metadata for violations of our Community Guidelines and Terms of Use;

 • to ensure that content is presented in the most effective way for you and your device;

-• to understand how users use the apps so we can improve, promote, and develop them;
+• to understand how users use the apps so that we can improve, promote and further develop them;

-When we process your data to fulfill our legitimate interests, we conduct a balancing test to determine whether the use of personal data is truly necessary to achieve our business purpose.
-When we conduct this balancing test, we also consider the privacy rights of our users and take appropriate precautions to protect their personal information.
+When we process your data to fulfill our legitimate interests, we carry out a balancing test to check whether the use of personal data is really necessary to achieve our business purpose.
+When we carry out this balancing test, we also take into account the rights of our users with regard to the protection of their privacy and take appropriate precautions to protect their personal data.

-Insofar as we obtain the consent of the data subject for processing operations of personal data, Art.
+Insofar as we obtain the consent of the data subject for the processing of personal data, Art.
 6 para.
-1 lit. a) EU General Data Protection Regulation (GDPR) as the legal basis for the processing of personal data.
+1 lit. a) of the EU General Data Protection Regulation (GDPR) serves as the legal basis for the processing of personal data.
 When processing personal data that is necessary for the performance of a contract to which the data subject is a party, Art.
 6 para.
-1 lit. b) DS-GVO as legal basis.
-This also applies to processing operations that are necessary for the performance of pre-contractual measures.
-Insofar as the processing of personal data is necessary for the fulfillment of a legal obligation to which our company is subject, Art.
+1 lit. b) GDPR serves as the legal basis.
+This also applies to processing operations that are necessary to carry out pre-contractual measures.
+Insofar as the processing of personal data is necessary to fulfill a legal obligation to which our company is subject, Art.
 6 para.
-1 lit. c) DS-GVO as the legal basis.
+1 lit. c) GDPR serves as the legal basis.

 In the event that vital interests of the data subject or another natural person require the processing of personal data, Art.
 6 para.
-1 lit. d) DS-GVO as the legal basis.
-If the processing is necessary to protect a legitimate interest of our company or a third party and the interests, fundamental rights and freedoms of the data subject do not override the former interest, Art.
+1 lit. d) GDPR serves as the legal basis.
+If the processing is necessary to safeguard a legitimate interest of our company or a third party and if the interests, fundamental rights and freedoms of the data subject do not outweigh the first-mentioned interest, Art.
 6 para.
-1 lit. f) DS-GVO as the legal basis for the processing.
+1 lit. f) GDPR serves as the legal basis for the processing.

 Personal data is stored for the duration of the respective statutory retention period.
-After expiry of the deadline, the data is routinely deleted, unless it is necessary for the initiation or fulfillment of a contract.
+After this period has expired, the data is routinely deleted, unless there is a need to initiate or fulfill a contract.

 Registration in our app

-If the data subject uses the option to register via d.velop postbox with the app of the controller by providing personal data, the data in the respective input mask will be transmitted to the controller.
+If the data subject uses the option of registering with the controller’s app via d.velop postbox by providing personal data, the data in the respective input mask will be transmitted to the controller.
 The data is stored exclusively for internal use by the controller.
 The data is deleted as soon as it is no longer required to achieve the purpose for which it was collected.
 During registration, the user’s IP address and the date and time of registration are stored (d.velop postbox).
 This serves to prevent misuse of the services.
 The data will not be passed on to third parties.
-An exception exists if there is a legal obligation to disclose.
-The registration of the data is necessary for the provision of content or services.
-Registered persons have the possibility to have the stored data deleted or modified at any time.
-The data subject shall receive information about his/her stored personal data at any time.
+An exception is made if there is a legal obligation to pass on the data.
+The registration of data is required for the provision of content or services.
+Registered persons have the option of having the stored data deleted or amended at any time.
+The data subject can obtain information about their stored personal data at any time.

 Routine deletion and blocking of personal data

-The controller processes and stores personal data of the data subject only for as long as necessary to achieve the purpose of storage.
-Furthermore, data may be stored if this has been provided for by the European or national legislator in Union regulations, laws or other provisions to which the controller is subject.
-As soon as the purpose of storage ceases to apply or a storage period prescribed by the aforementioned regulations expires, the personal data is routinely blocked or deleted.
+The controller processes and stores personal data of the data subject only for as long as is necessary to achieve the purpose of storage.
+Data may also be stored if this has been provided for by the European or national legislator in EU regulations, laws or other provisions to which the controller is subject.
+As soon as the storage purpose no longer applies or a storage period prescribed by the aforementioned regulations expires, the personal data is routinely blocked or deleted.

 Security

-We have extensive technical and operational safeguards in place to protect your data from accidental or intentional manipulation, loss, destruction or access by unauthorized persons.
+We have taken extensive technical and operational precautions to protect your data from accidental or intentional manipulation, loss, destruction or access by unauthorized persons.
 Our security procedures are regularly reviewed and adapted to technological progress.
 In addition, we ensure data protection on an ongoing basis by constantly auditing and optimizing our data protection organization.

-Terhalle Holding GmbH & Co KG reserves all rights to make changes and updates to this privacy policy.
+Terhalle Holding reserves all rights to make changes and updates to this privacy policy.